-Because it may not be obvious whether any part of a program contains a gc forbidden pragma.
-This proposal provides for an API std::is_garbage_collected() returning a bool indicating whether the current program is nominally garbage collected.
+Because it may not be obvious whether any part of a program contains a [[gc forbidden]] annotation, this proposal provides for an API std::is_garbage_collected() returning a bool indicating whether the current program is nominally garbage collected.
 It does not convey any information about the quality of the garbage collection facility.
 In particular, a true return value does not imply in principle that unreachable memory will be deallocated prior to program termination.